-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS Page 1 INFORMATION CIRCULAR 3 APPOINTMENT OF PROXYHOLDERS AND COMPLETION AND REVOCATION OF PROXI ES 3 PERSONS OR COMPANIES MAKING THE SOLICITATION 4 VOTING OF PROXIES VOTING SHARES AND PRINCIPAL HOLDERS THEREOF 5 REGISTERED SHAREHOLDERS 6 BENEFICIAL HOLDERS 6 PARTICULARS OF MATTERS TO BE ACTED UPON Financial Statements Appointment of Auditors Election of Directors Approval of Unallocated Entitlements under the 2018 Rolling Stock Option Plan Approval of Unallocated Entitlements under the 2018 Restricted Share Unit Plan 8 8 8 11 STATEMENT OF EXECUTIVE COMPENSATION 18 20 22 24 24 SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS Equity Compensation Plan Information Plan Category 29 MANAGEMENT CONTRACTS 29 INDEBTEDNESS OF DIRECTORS AND SENIOR OFFICERS 29
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS 1

+INFORMATION CIRCULAR

+APPOINTMENT OF PROXYHOLDERS AND COMPLETION AND REVOCATION OF PROXIES 2

+PERSONS OR COMPANIES MAKING THE SOLICITATION

+VOTING OF PROXIES

+VOTING SHARES AND PRINCIPAL HOLDERS THEREOF

+REGISTERED SHAREHOLDERS

+BENEFICIAL HOLDERS

+PARTICULARS OF MATTERS TO BE ACTED UPON

+STATEMENT OF EXECUTIVE COMPENSATION9Compensation Discussion and Analysis9Summary Compensation Table12Equity-Based Incentive Plan Awards14Pension Plan Benefits16Termination and Change Of Control Benefits16Director Compensation18

+SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS

+MANAGEMENT CONTRACTS

+INDEBTEDNESS OF DIRECTORS AND SENIOR OFFICERS

 INTEREST OF INFORMED PERSONS IN MATERIAL TRANSACTIONS

-INTEREST OF CERTAIN PERSONS OR COMPANIES IN MATTERS TO BE ACTED UPON
+INTEREST OF CERTAIN PERSONS OR COMPANIES IN MATTERS TO BE ACTED UPON.
+21

 STATEMENT OF CORPORATE GOVERNANCE PRACTICES

 Board of Directors

-Name 30
+Name 22

 Meetings of Independent Directors

 Other Directorships

 Board and Committee Meetings

 Orientation and Continuing Education

 Ethical Business Conduct

 Insider Trading Policy

 Disclosure and Confidentiality Policy

 Whistleblower Policy

 Term Limits

 Corporate and Board Diversity

 Nomination of Directors

 Committees of the Board

 Governance and Nominating Committee

 Compensation Committee

 Other Board Committees

 Assessments

 OTHER MATTERS

 ADDITIONAL INFORMATION

 BOARD APPROVAL

 SCHEDULE "A" - BOARD OF DIRECTORS' MANDATE A1

-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-TAKE NOTICE that the 2021 Annual General and Special Meeting of the Shareholders of Avino Silver & Gold Mines Ltd. (hereinafter called the "Company") will be held at Suite 900 - 570 Granville Street, Vancouver, British Columbia, V6C 3P1 on Thursday, May 27, 2021, at 11:00 a.m.
+TAKE NOTICE that the 2022 Annual General Meeting of the Shareholders of Avino Silver & Gold Mines Ltd. (hereinafter called the "Company") will be held at Suite 900 - 570 Granville Street, Vancouver, British Columbia, V6C 3P1 on Tuesday, June 21, 2022, at 10:00 a.m.
 (Vancouver time) for the following purposes:

 - 1. To receive the Report of the Directors; - 2.
-To receive the financial statements of the Company for its fiscal year ended December 31, 2020 and the report of the Auditors thereon; - 3.
+To receive the financial statements of the Company for its fiscal year ended December 31, 2021 and the report of the Auditors thereon; - 3.
 To appoint Auditors for the ensuing year and to authorize the Directors to fix their remuneration; - 4.
-To determine the number of directors and to elect directors; - 5.
-To consider and if thought fit, to approve an ordinary resolution approving all unallocated entitlements under the 2018 10% Rolling Stock Option Plan, as described in the accompanying Information Circular; - 6.
-To consider and if thought fit, to approve an ordinary resolution approving all unallocated entitlements under the 2018 Restricted Share Unit Plan, as described in the accompanying Information Circular; and - 7.
+To determine the number of directors and to elect directors; and - 5.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.